kernelkit/infix/doc/networking.md

 enabled true`.
 The resulting address (169.254.1.3/16) is of type *random* ([ietf-ip.yang][2]).

+The IPv4LL client also supports a `request-address` setting which can be used to "seed" the client's starting address.
+If the address is free it will be used, otherwise it falls back to the default algorithm.

+    admin@example:/config/interface/eth0/ipv4/> set autoconf request-address 169.254.1.2

 #### Use of DHCP for IPv4 address assignment

 ![Using DHCP for IPv4 address assignment](img/ip-address-example-ipv4-dhcp.svg)